 Becoming a personal trainer requires a combination of physical strength and psychological awareness.
 After all, a trainer may play multiple roles with a client, alternating between coach, mentor, teacher, cheerleader, or even drill sergeant as the situation demands.
-Outgoing, positive people with an attention to detail and a capacity for improvisation will likely flourish in this career.
+Outgoing, positive people with attention to detail and a capacity for improvisation will likely flourish in this career.
 On the other hand, the strongest person in the gym may not be a good fit for this career, if he or she isn't able to connect with and inspire clients.

 Time management and the ability to multi-task are also essential in this career field.
-A trainer should be comfortable using an organizer to schedule clients.
+A personal trainer should be comfortable using an organizer to schedule clients.

 In addition to general PT certifications, most gyms require trainers to be CPR certified, and be able to run an AED, or an automated external defibrillator.
 In most cases, a high school diploma or GED is also required.

 The look of a trainer's workplace can vary widely.
-Although the majority of personal trainers house out of a specific gym or fitness centre, some trainers specialize in house calls or even travel with their clients.
+Although the majority of personal trainers work out of a specific gym or fitness centre, some trainers specialize in house calls or even travel with their clients.
 Other trainers work for large companies, offering customized services to that company's workforce.
-Still other trainers work within a college or educational arena.
+Still other personal trainers work within a college or educational arena.

-In general, expect to work with a variety of exercise equipment, including free weights or Nautilus machines, cardio machines like Stairmasters or treadmills.
-Trainers may also be expected to teach or coach their clients through floor work, including stretching, toning, or Pilates work.
+In general, expect to work with a variety of exercise equipment, including free weights or nautilus machines, cardio machines like stairmasters or treadmills.
+Trainers may also be expected to teach or coach their clients through floor work, including stretching, toning, or pilates work.